chsxf/mfx.wiki.mirror/Getting-Started.md

 ##### Updating Submodules

-MFX relies on several submodules you'll need to update and initialize to be able to run the framework.
+<abbr title="php-micro-framework in short">MFX</abbr> relies on several submodules you'll need to update and initialize to be able to run the framework.

-Go to the MFX repository's folder and run this command-line:
+Go to the <abbr title="php-micro-framework in short">MFX</abbr> repository's folder and run this command-line:

 ```
 git submodule update --init --recursive